 After the printer cools, the block of sintered powder is removed from printer and the printed objects are removed by hand.
 A part of the powder that was not sintered is recycled back into the printer for a future print.

-The object is then brushed, which removing a large portion of the powder, and sandblasted, which removes the fine powder that the brush may have missed.
+The object is then brushed, which removes a large portion of the powder, and sandblasted, which removes the fine powder that the brush may have missed.

 From there the object can be polished and/or died depending on the finishing and color you chose.
 Our polishing technique involves small stones in a rotating/vibrating cauldron - as the stones brush up against the object, small imperfections in the surface are smoothed.
 We also dye objects by plunging the entire object into the desired tint.
-To learn more, you can refer to our paragraph about finishes and colors for polyamide models.
+To learn more, refer the paragraph on finishes and colors for polyamide models.

-Polyamide offers great flexibility for a 3D print, especially complex models, as it is flexible, durable, and food safe.
+Polyamide offers great flexibility when 3D printing, especially complex models, as it is flexible, durable, and food safe.
 As a result, the objects in this material have a wide range of uses from mechanical (prototypes, geared systems, articulated objects, etc.), ornamental, or even educational (bone structures, etc.).

 Technical properties of polyamide change depending on the thickness of your model.
 With a 0,8 mm wall thickness, your model will be flexible.
 With a 2 mm wall thickness, it will be rigid.